eda-ricercatore/admin-notes/skill-set/higher-end-roles/quantum-engineering.md

-##	Sets of Skills in Quantum Error Detection and Correction
+##	Sets of Skills in Quantum Error Detection and Correction, and Fault-Tolerant Quantum Computing

-Sets of skills in quantum error detection and correction:
+Sets of skills in quantum error detection and correction, and fault-tolerant quantum computing:
 + skill set:
 	- Research Scientist - Quantum Error Correction
 	- QuEra Computing is seeking talented, impact-motivated theoretical researchers with strong expertise in quantum error correction.
 You will be part of the team to develop and invent novel schemes for quantum error correction on our unique hardware.
 You will have the opportunity to work with a vibrant community of academic collaborators and to help our growing team of diverse experts to address fascinating challenges, from the development of hardware-efficient error correction schemes and decoding algorithms for our unique Rydberg atom quantum computer, to the design of protocols for executing fault-tolerant quantum logic, and finally to the implementation of fault-tolerant quantum algorithms with these methods.